 And in Robert Gibbs’ first four months as President Barack Obama’s press secretary, there have been more than 600 instances of “(Laughter.)” during his regular press briefings — an average of more than 10 laughs per day.

 UPDATE: This is also, apparently, such a CNN story.
-(Don’t everyone become self-aware at once, now!)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Don’t everyone become self-aware at once, now!)Liz Cox Barrett is a writer at CJR.